Ben-Haslam/autonity-challenges/README.md

 # autonity-challenges

-typescript code for automations for incentive game
+Typescript code for automations for the incentive game.

+Will automatically deploy 5 contracts and send 25,000 Tx in different blocks.

 - Build: `npm run build`
 - Run: `npm run start`